Top 10 Steps to Increase Business Cybersecurity Today

 6. Purchase Cyber Insurance

 Cyber insurance can help companies save millions, no matter the attack.
-With cyber insurance, businesses can recover from cyber-attacks with minimum financial and reputation loss.
+With cyber insurance, businesses can recover from cyberattacks with minimal financial and reputation loss.
 Companies should purchase the insurance along with all basic insurance as soon as possible.

-The increase of innovative, undetectable cyber-attacks makes cyber insurance necessary for any company using the Internet.
-It is also vital to understand that cyber insurance will only cover when a company has the correct software, firewall, password protection and the appropriate backup system.
+The increase in innovative, undetectable cyberattacks makes cyber insurance necessary for any company that uses the Internet.
+It is also vital to understand that cyber insurance will only cover a company that has the correct software, firewall, password protection, and backup system.

 7. Educate About New Cyber Attacks

-Over the years, there have been new forms of cyber-attacks, and cybercriminals have found new ways to infiltrate businesses.
-Companies must learn, teach and update their cyber-attack knowledge.
+Over the years, new cyberattacks have emerged, and cybercriminals have found new ways to infiltrate businesses.
+Companies must learn, teach, and update their cyber-attack knowledge.

-Everyone in the business must understand the seriousness of cyber-attacks and how it could occur to any organisation.
+Everyone in the business must understand the seriousness of cyber attacks and how they could occur in any organisation.
 Proper cyber awareness can prevent many cyber threats and protect the business.
-Companies can hire cyber professionals to teach every member about cyber awareness and the change in cyber-attacks.
+Companies can hire cyber professionals to teach every member about cyber awareness and the changes in cyberattacks.

-Cyber-attacks have become more realistic, personal and smart.
+Cyber-attacks have become more realistic, personal and innovative.
 The entire company should understand them now before it is too late.

 8. Provide Cybersecurity Training